ornorm/hjs-core/README.md

-# Product Name
+# HJS-CORE
 > Basic classes for the Hubrisjs javascript framework.

-Some basic classes: char, math, time and utilities.
+Some basic classes: char, math, time and other utilities.

 ## Installation